-This remarkable manuscript roll, over six feet in length, shows the illustrious family history of John Dee (1527–1608/9) – an Elizabethan scholar, astrologer and magician who is often thought to be a model for Shakespeare’s Prospero.
+This remarkable manuscript roll, over six feet in length, shows the illustrious family history of John Dee (1527–1608/9) – an Elizabethan scholar, astrologer and magician.

 The roll reveals Dee’s attempt to trace his lineage back to the British kings (marked in Latin as ‘Brytanniae Rex’).
 He proposes a direct connection with the Welsh and English House of Tudor, claiming that he was related to Henry VIII and Elizabeth I. In doing so, Dee asserts his right to recognition and legitimate status, amidst charges that he practised dark magic.